Impact of Aqueous Hibiscus sabdariffa Extract on Lipid Profile in Women with Subclinical Hypothyroidism: A Study in Al-Nasiriyah City

 Abstract

-Subclinical hypothyroidism (SHT) is a frequently encountered thyroid disorder marked by elevated serum thyrotropin (TSH) levels with normal triiodothyronine (T3) and thyroxin (T4).
+Subclinical hypothyroidism (SHT) is one of the common thyroid dysfunctions.
+This disorder is marked by elevated serum thyrotropin (TSH) levels with normal triiodothyronine (T3) and thyroxin (T4).
 It is often associated with dyslipidemia, particularly elevated total cholesterol (TC) and low-density lipoprotein (LDL), which increase the risk of cardiovascular disease.
 Hibiscus sabdariffa L. (sour tea) contains anthocyanins and polyphenols known for their lipid-lowering and antioxidant properties.
-This study aimed to evaluate the effect of H. sabdariffa aqueous extract (20 g/100 mL) on lipid metabolism in women with SHT.
+This study was aimed to investigate the effect of aqueous extract of H. sabdariffa (20 g/200 ml) on metabolism of lipid in women that suffering from SHT.
 Fifty participants were enrolled: 10 healthy women (Group 1), and 40 women with SHT, who were subdivided into a control group (Group 2, n = 25) and a treatment group (Group 3, n = 15).
-Participants in the treatment group consumed two cups of the extract daily for six weeks.
-Biochemical evaluations of thyroid function and lipid metabolism were carried out before and after the intervention.
-Results showed that the treatment group demonstrated significant reductions in TC, triglycerides (TG), and LDL levels, with a concurrent increase in high-density lipoprotein (HDL) compared to the control group.
-Slight improvements in thyroid hormone parameters were also observed.
-The observed lipid-lowering effects are likely linked to the extract’s ability to modulate lipid metabolism and enhance antioxidant activity.
-In conclusion, daily consumption of H. sabdariffa extract may offer a natural, supportive approach for managing dyslipidemia in women with SHT.
-Further research involving broader participant groups and extended study periods is advised to confirm these findings and explore underlying mechanisms.
+The two group (group 2 & 3) took two cups of this extract daily for 6 weeks.
+Indices of thyroid function and lipid metabolism were measured across the study period and after it.
+Study results showed a significant lowering in TC, triglyceride (TG), and LDL levels and a simultaneous increase in high-density lipoprotein (HDL) and thyroid hormone parameters in the treatment group compared to the control group.
+The effects of extract H. sabdariffa in lowering of lipid level were likely due to its effects on modulating lipid metabolism and its features in enhancing antioxidant activity.
+For these results, daily consumption of this extract may offer a natural and supportive approach to the management of dyslipidemia in women with SHT.

 Keywords